Tuscany - Pisa to Florence Cycling Holiday

 Day 5 : Montecatini – Florence

-31 to 41 miles/50 to 65 kms
+31 or 41 miles/50 or 65 kms

-Those wanting a shorter ride today can take the train to the city of Pistoia and start riding from there.
+Those wanting a shorter ride today can take the train to the city of Pistoia (not included) and start riding from there.
 You can of course choose to start peddling directly from Montecatini.
 Pistoia is a charming city full of medieval, Renaissance and Baroque splendour.
 It is an enchanting place so allow plenty of time to explore.
 It’s OK to indulge in some local delicacies as the afternoon ride to Florence is along flat terrain and not overly taxing.

 Day 6 : Florence